 Foreign exchange (or currency) risk is defined as the risk that the value of a financial instrument will fluctuate as a result of changes in foreign exchange rates.
-Since the JMD is not pegged to the USD, the VaR measure can be used.
-However, due to some of the known inherent weaknesses of the VaR methodology, emphasis is placed particularly on the overall position limit and the related stress tests.
-The Parent Board has set limits on Total Positions (Structural plus country) by currency while Credit Risk Officer limits are utilized at the country or trading level Positions are monitored on a daily basis and the Forex & Derivative Sales department is solely responsible for the hedging of the exposure of the Bank.
+A significant number of the regional currencies are pegged to the USD and hence the VaR measure is not appropriate and as such more emphasis is put on the overall position limit and related stress tests.
+The Board has set limits on positions by currency.
+Positions are monitored on a daily basis and the Forex & Derivatives Sales department are solely responsible for the hedging of the exposure of the Group.

-The following table highlights large currency exposures of the Bank in USD.
-It also highlights the measures used to monitor, measure and control that risk.
+The following table highlights the currencies that the Bank had significant exposures to at October 31, 2020.
+It also highlights the metrics used by the Bank to measure, monitor and control that risk.